Song of Russia: Perception as pro-Soviet propaganda

 The positive portrayal of the Soviet Union in the film is clearly linked to the wartime alliance of the Soviet Union and the U.S.

 After the end of the Second World War and the outbreak of the Cold War, the House Un-American Activities Committee (HUAC) cited Song of Russia as one of the three noted examples of "pro-Soviet propaganda films" made by Hollywood, the others being Warner Bros.'
 Mission to Moscow and RKO's The North Star.
 This assertion was supported by the Russian-American pro-capitalist and anti-Communist writer Ayn Rand, who was specifically asked by a HUAC investigator to see the film and provide an expert opinion on it.
-Ayn Rand, in her 1947 testimony before the HUAC, cited Song of Russia as an example of Communist propaganda in the Hollywood motion picture-industry, depicting an idealized Soviet Union with freedom and comfort that, in her opinion, never existed in the real Soviet Union.
+Ayn Rand, in her 1947 testimony before the HUAC, cited Song of Russia as an example of Communist propaganda in the Hollywood motion picture-industry, depicting a romanticized Soviet Union with a degree of freedom and comfort that, in her opinion, did not exist in the real Soviet Union.

 Robert Taylor himself protested, after the fact, that he had had to make the film under duress, as he was under contract to MGM.
 Specifically, he claimed that the War Production Board threatened to block his commission to the United States Navy unless he appeared in the film.
 This is the rationale he used to explain why he was a friendly witness during the HUAC hearings in the 1950s.
-Russian-born director Ratoff testified that Taylor was telling the truth and that Taylor had explicitly protested about the aforementioned aspect of the film but had been told by MGM to "just do the picture" or else he would liable for breach of contract.
+Russian-born director Ratoff testified that Taylor was telling the truth and that Taylor had explicitly protested about the aforementioned nonrealistic aspect of the film but had been told by MGM to "just do the picture" or else he would be liable for breach of contract.